Alfystar/EMP/README.md

 to clone also the submodule

 #### Transmission idea
-The technique used to send the packet without knowing the size, use:
+The technique used to send the packet without knowing the usedSpace, use:

 - [CRC8](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) to and minimal security check of the pack transmission

 - [COBS codification](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) to transform any pack-data in **self ended pack data**

-The system receive a buffer with a size, internally now are calculated the CRC8 and converted all with the  COBS format.
-Now, **based of the used platform**, the library serialize the pack in to the UART/USART stream and on the other size the library read every byte and when found **2 zero** *(see COBS)* provide a de-serialization and CRC8 check.
+The system receive a buffer with a usedSpace, internally now are calculated the CRC8 and converted all with the  COBS format.
+Now, **based of the used platform**, the library serialize the pack in to the UART/USART stream and on the other usedSpace the library read every byte and when found **2 zero** *(see COBS)* provide a de-serialization and CRC8 check.

 If the pack transmission is success, then the pack are stored until the reading.